 There are lesser-known spots all over the world that offer some of the most unique and best Christmas getaways.
 In no particular order, here are our top five:

 Although Jordan has many Muslim residents, there are also a surprising amount of Christians living there too.
 For those who don’t celebrate Christmas itself, the holiday is celebrated as a day for family and fun.
 The capital city of Amman is especially festive over this period.

 There are many Christmas lights throughout the city to enjoy, as well as festive events for the whole family.
 A popular activity for locals and tourists is bazaar market shopping.
 You can find food, drinks, and decorations in the many different market stalls around the city.

 December is the first of Jordan’s winter months.
-However, temperatures vary between 10 °C and 20 °C, so you won’t be uncomfortable cold.
-If you’re lucky, you may even catch the first of the country’s snowfall towards the end of the month.
+However, temperatures vary between 10 °C and 20 °C, so you won’t be uncomfortably cold.
+If you’re lucky, you may even catch the first of the country’s snowfall towards the end of the month!